Blue Lakes (California): Water and fish

 The Blue Lakes today are highly altered and have lost the majority of their native fishes.

 They are surrounded by housing which reduces shoreline habitat and contributes pollutants.

 In 2019 anatoxin was detected in the Blue Lakes, but later tests showed no sign of the toxin, so warning signs were removed in January 2020.

 Lower Blue Lake, like Clear Lake, is eutrophic, alkaline with a pH of c.
 8, and fairly turbid with a Secchi depth less than 2 m.

 Upper Blue Lake, in contrast, is clear and cool.

-The aboriginal people of the region had a legend that a monster fish, or water dragon, lived in the Upper Blue Lake, and therefore never camped close to the lake.
+The original Pomo people of the region know of a legend that a monster fish, or water dragon, lived in the Upper Blue Lake, and therefore never camped close to the lake.

 In the 1870s the newspapers reported various sightings of this monster.

 Clear Lake prickly sculpin are only found in Clear Lake and in Upper and Lower Blue lakes.

 Clear Lake tule perch are endemic to Clear Lake, Lower Blue Lake and Upper Blue Lake.

 Its populations seem to have dropped to very low levels in Clear Lake and they are probably absent from Lower Blue Lake, but they are still common in Upper Blue Lake.

 The inland silverside (Menidia beryllina) was introduced from Lake Texoma, Oklahoma, into the Blue Lakes and Clear Lake in 1967 to test its effectiveness in controlling the Clear Lake gnat and chironomid midges.

 About 6,000 fish were released in Upper Blue Lake and 3,000 in Lower Blue Lake and Clear Lake.

 Within a year the silversides were abundant in Lower Blue Lake and Clear Lake.

 They have since been widely distributed in California through experimental introductions by the Department of Fish and Game, illegal introductions by bait fishermen and dispersal via man-made waterways.

 A general survey of fish along the shoreline of Upper Blue Lake was conducted in June 2014.

 Fish collected included common carp (Cyprinus carpio), bluegill (Lepomis macrochirus), largemouth bass (Micropterus salmoides), rainbow trout (Oncorhynchus mykiss), green sunfish (Lepomis cyanellus), prickly sculpin (Cottus asper) and brown bullhead (Ameiurus nebulosus).

 Of 376 fish caught, 342 were largemouth bass, followed by bluegill (12), common carp (11), green sunfish (9), and one specimen each of brown bullhead, prickly sculpin and rainbow trout.